It is a very wise decision made when you convert your sole proprietorship to a private limited company in Singapore.

 Considerations for Converting Your Sole proprietorship into a Private Limited Company

-Business people who want to should consider the following;
+Business people who want to convert the sole proprietorship to private limited company should consider the following;

 (1) Tax Benefits